Dec 9, 2024 • 8 min read

-Such is England’s reach on popular culture, you may think you already know the country before you visit.
+England’s reach across popular culture is so vast that you may think you already know the country before you visit.

-Though if you’re expecting to be surrounded by a bunch of well-heeled James Bonds or a gaggle of eccentric Monty Python characters, then think again.
+However, if you expect to be surrounded by well-heeled James Bonds or a gaggle of eccentric Monty Python characters, think again.

-Here are a few key things to know before traveling to England.
+Here are some key things to know before traveling to England.

 1. You should pack a jacket, even in summer

-Preparing for all types of weather is an essential part of the English experience.
+Preparing for all types of weather is essential to the English experience.
 England’s maritime location in the wild North Atlantic means that even in summer, biting winds and untimely rain showers can unexpectedly scupper a balmy afternoon.

 That doesn’t mean you need to take an umbrella everywhere, but you do need to put a jacket in your suitcase and always check the conditions on your favorite weather app before venturing out.
 As a rule, London is usually a couple of degrees warmer than other parts of the country.